aboulch/normals_HoughCNN/README.md

 # Dependencies

-- Eigen and nanoflann (assumed to be in the include folder)
+- Eigen and nanoflann (in the third_party_includes folder)
-- CMake
+- TQDM
 - Cython
 - PyTorch

 GPU support: NVIDIA GPU

+The code has been tested on Ubuntu 18.04 with Anaconda.

 # Building the python library

-    cd path_to_repository
-    mkdir build
-    cd build
+    cd path_to_repository/python
-    cmake ..
-    make
+    python setup.py install --home "."

 It will build a library in the python folder of the repository.